jobapp/Med263-Group4/README.md

 ```

 # Step 5: Survival Analysis
 Kaplan-Meier Survival Analysis is a simple tool which incorporates successive probabilities of an event to calculate the overall probability of an event occurring, accounting for right-censored data points due to loss of followup, study ending, etc.
-  In this project, we will be using the lifelines KaplanMeierFitter function to calculate and graph the Kaplan-Meier Curve.
+In this section, we will be using the lifelines KaplanMeierFitter function to calculate and graph the Kaplan-Meier Curve to compare the survival probabilities over time between all the different clusters of patients we created.

 ```python